Sandesh816/SPLAT/README.md

 # SPLAT
 Spex Prism Library Analysis Toolkit (SPLAT) is a program engineered for binary classification of Brown Dwarfs.
-The program encompasses the use of Chi Square Statistics and Hypothesis Testing.
-For more information, please look over the ReadMe.
+First, the program import 1800 spectral objects data from the SPLAT's existing library.
+Then. using make_spl_singles.py, spectrum objects are made using the data.
+Using the single spectrum objects, ~800,000 binary objects are made using the binary combination of each of the 1800 objects with each other.
+Then, each of the combination data is stored, along with its wavelength, flux, Spectral Type, and error information.
+Then, our program measures the Chi Square value for all the single and binary templates made.
+Then, top 5 closest spectrums are selected and they are graphically compared against the original spectrum object.
+Based on the graphical comparison, using Hypothesis testing, we determine whether the given original spectrum is a Single Brown Dwarf or a Binary Brown Dwarf.